 Climate Change Adaptation

-Working with Alberta Environment’s Alberta Climate Change and Adaptation Team (ACCAT), ARD developed one of the first studies done in Alberta to examine whether the recent global climate patterns and more extreme weather events across the Canadian landscape were concerning producers.
+Working with Alberta Environment’s Alberta Climate Change and Adaptation Team (ACCAT), AF developed one of the first studies done in Alberta to examine whether the recent global climate patterns and more extreme weather events across the Canadian landscape were concerning producers.
 Producers from different agricultural sectors within the Taber, Red Deer, St Paul and Fairview area were asked to describe the ways they historically and currently deal with risks and opportunities arising from changing climate and what they intend to use as longer term strategies.
 The report outlines several strategies that producers could implement to adapt to climate change in order to be sustainable.
 This report is available for download here as a pdf file (size 374 KB).

 Climate in Alberta has changed in the past and is projected to in the future.
 For a two-page factsheet summarizing past and expected changes go here.